cscart/docs/user_guide/look_and_feel/languages/translate.rst

 .. note::

-    Before you create a new translation, make sure that the desired language is not on the list of available languages—check the **Available** tab under **Administrtation → Languages → Manage languages**.
+    Before you create a new translation, make sure that the desired language is not on the list of available languages—check the **Available** tab under **Administration → Languages → Manage languages**.
 Also, make sure there is no such language at `translate.cs-cart.com <http://translate.cs-cart.com/>`_.

 1. Go to **Administration → Languages → Manage languages**.